dotnet/runtime/docs/coreclr/building/cross-building.md

 Requirements for targetting Debian based distros
 ------------------------------------------------

-You need a Debian based host and the following packages needs to be installed:
+You need a Debian based host and the following packages need to be installed:

     ben@ubuntu ~/git/coreclr/ $ sudo apt-get install qemu qemu-user-static binfmt-support debootstrap